 Interview with Justin Lindsey, Ed.D. on Completing his Ed.D.
 Dissertation from the University of West Georgia's School Improvement Program

 About Justin Lindsey, Ed.D.: Justin Lindsey is the Exceptional Student Services (ESS) Lead Teacher and Career and Technical Instruction (CTI) Coordinator for Calhoun City School District in Georgia.
 In these roles, Dr. Lindsey provides support to students with disabilities and teachers who specialize in ESS.
-He also designs, implements, and oversees the efficacy of ESS programs for schools within Calhoun City School District.
+He also helps design, implement, and oversee the efficacy of ESS programs for schools within the Calhoun City School District.
 Through his work, Dr. Lindsey emphasizes community engagement and relationship-building within and outside of the classroom as being crucial to special education success.

 As an innovator in ESS education and academic programming, Dr. Lindsey earned his EdD in School Improvement from the University of West Georgia in 2020, through which he investigated the efficacy of support programs for parents of students with autism.